p3nj/p3nj/README.md

 - ⚡ Fun fact: I use ~Puppy~ ~Debian~ ~Arch~ ~Silverblue~ ~NixOS~ Fedora.
 <hr>
 <img align="right" src="https://github-readme-stats.vercel.app/api?username=p3nj&show_icons=true&theme=gruvbox" />
-A self-taught full-stack engineer with 5+ years of working experience, been in positions on UI/UX, PG, RD, QA, PM aaand DevOps.
+A self-taught full-stack engineer with 5+ years of working experience, having worked in positions on UI/UX, PG, RD, QA, PM, and DevOps.

 Experienced with **C, C#, Python, Golang, TypeScript, Rust, Docker, K8s, Azure aaand AWS**

-I don't use GitHub as a place to share my code, instead using it to follow up on open-source projects.
+I don't use GitHub to share my code; instead, I use it to follow up on open-source projects.

-I decided to resign my job after burnout and start following what I really love.
-Hence, you probably will see me around more often.
+After burnout, I decided to resign from my job and start following what I really love.
+Hence, you will probably see me around more often.